JohanVanslembrouck/corolib/README.md

 * Using an asynchronous operation in combination with coroutines, a generic callback function can be hidden in the library (corolib in this case) and the response can be handled after the co_await statement in the coroutine in which the asynchronous operation was originally invoked.

-> The callback function will pass the result of the operation to the application flow and resume it.
+&nbsp;&nbsp;&nbsp;&nbsp;The callback function will pass the result of the operation to the application flow and resume it.
 Depending on the result, the main application will then continue its flow and invoke a new asynchronous operation.
 This is a more natural place than handling the response in the callback function.